Acıbadem Healthcare Group: International cooperation

-Harvard Medical Cooperation

-In 2003 Acıbadem registered to the services of Harvard Medical International (now Partners Harvard Medical International).
+In 2003 Acıbadem registered to the services of Harvard Medical International (currently Partners Harvard Medical International).

-Contracted international insurance firms

-Cooperation with Siemens AG and Massachusetts General Hospital
+Siemens AG and Mass General Cooperation

 Under the framework of a cooperation agreement with the Siemens Medical Center, Acıbadem Hospital Kozyatağı has acquired three Tesla Intraoperative MR Equipment in its surgery room.

 In addition to the Siemens agreement, Acıbadem Healthcare Group is entering into a cooperation with Massachusetts General Hospital.

 Labmed Cooperation

 In 2004, Acıbadem Healthcare Group signed a cooperation agreement with Labmed Dortmund GmbH, who had been active in Germany for 25 years.